Stages (aka Proscenium)

 The photo above is of Dale Von Seggen and the enormous aluminum tripod stage that Creative Ministry Solutions has to offer for sale here.
 This huge setup is around the $1200 range.
 You can purchase a section or the whole grouping.
 They offer fabrics already sewn to size and come in some nice neutral colors.
 If you are a large puppet troupe, a church or a ministry that plans to have a puppet ministry/team/group for decades to come, THIS is the best way to go!
 Aluminum stages are super light weight, easy to wipe clean, nearly indestructible, and that is why they are expensive!!

-Our opinion in working with youth is this, when dealing with youth year in and year out, sturdy and longevity is what you need!
-Financial supporters do not like to hear "We are fundraising for a new stage" every year!
-So, trust us, when tired teens throw your aging PVC stage off the back of a truck when unloading, things go down hill real quick!
-This type of stage has a "classy" feel about it.
+Our opinion in working with youth is this, longetvity is key!
+Some years you have teens who are thoughtful about property that doesn't belong to them and other years, not so much.
+With that, financial supporters do not like to hear, "We are fundraising for a new stage" every year!" because tired teens are throw the aging PVC stage off the back of a truck...again!
+So really consider an alumnium stage.
+It is nearly indestructible and has a "classy" feel about it.
 It demands respect and is something your ministry can be proud of for many, many years to come.

 * We do not receive any type of compensation for our reviews of or opinions of puppet stages.